xxxxyu/blog/content/posts/vllm-gptqv2-support/index.md

 vLLM, one of the leading LLM inference frameworks, currently lacks robust support for **GPTQv2 format** (an upgraded version of GPTQv1 format) models, particularly those using **low-bit (2/3-bit) or asymmetric quantization**.
 While vLLM doesn't raise explicit errors when loading such models, it incorrectly treats them as GPTQv1 format, resulting in degraded inference quality and characteristic gibberish outputs (consisting of repeated `!!!`, details in [this issue](https://github.com/vllm-project/vllm/issues/26343)).

-This limitation stems from differences in zero point handling between GPTQv1 and GPTQv2 checkpoint formats, which vLLM's existing GPTQ GeMM kernels don't account for.
+This limitation stems from differences in **zero point handling** between GPTQv1 and GPTQv2 checkpoint formats, which vLLM's existing GPTQ GeMM kernels don't account for.
 This post presents a comprehensive analysis of this limitation, and documents the implementation of kernel adaptations (i.e., in [this PR](https://github.com/vllm-project/vllm/pull/26092), under review), that enable proper GPTQv2 support while maintaining backward compatibility.

-Through careful investigation of vLLM's quantization support and targeted CUDA kernel modifications, I enables  robust inference for GPTQv2 format models, especially low-bit or asymmetric ones, with vLLM — contributing a step forward towards efficient LLM deployment.
+Through careful investigation of vLLM's quantization support and targeted CUDA kernel modifications, I enable robust inference for GPTQv2 format models, especially low-bit or asymmetric ones, with vLLM — contributing a step forward towards efficient LLM deployment.

 ## Background and Preliminaries